chanuka-weerasinghe/Folder_locker/README.md

 Renames folder to:
 FolderName_locked_password

+STEP 5

 Hides the folder using:
 attrib +H

+STEP 6
 Removes user permissions using: icacls /deny Users:F

+STEP 6

 🔓 Unlock Process:
 Grants user permissions back:
 icacls /grant Users:F

+STEP 7

 Unhides the folder using:
 attrib -H

+STEP 8

 Renames folder back to original name

 ⚠️ Important Notes
 For learning purposes only.

-Password is stored visibly in folder name and in plain text files in some versions.
+* Password is stored visibly in folder name and in plain text files in some versions.

-Not suitable for real-world sensitive data protection.
+* Not suitable for real-world sensitive data protection.

-Knowledgeable users can bypass this easily.
+* Knowledgeable users can bypass this easily.

-For actual encryption, consider tools like BitLocker, VeraCrypt, etc.
+* For actual encryption, consider tools like BitLocker, VeraCrypt, etc.

 🛠️ Configuration
 Update the folder path in folder_locker.py: